 Every year, AARP Foundation helps millions of struggling older adults 50 and over win back opportunity by being a force for change on the most serious issues they face each day.
 Through the Foundation’s many groundbreaking and innovative programs and services, we create and advance effective solutions to meet their basic needs for nutritious food, safe and affordable housing, adequate income and much-needed personal connections.

 AARP Foundation Litigation (AFL) is an advocate in courts nationwide for the rights of people 50 and older, addressing diverse legal issues that affect their daily lives and assuring that they have a voice in the judicial system.
 Legal Fellows assist our AARP Foundation Litigation attorneys with important research and tasks related to trial litigation that impact vulnerable older adults.

 Duties of the AARP Foundation Litigation Fellow include the following:

 Assisting AARP Foundation Litigation attorneys to prepare amicus briefs for AARP and AARP Foundation on issues of concern to older adults in federal and state appellate courts;

 Assisting AARP Foundation Litigation attorneys to prepare submissions to federal administrative agencies (e.g., EEOC and DOL) regarding regulatory matters concerning the rights and interests of older adults.

-Fellows must be currently enrolled in a degreed law program at an accredited college or university; maintain a minimum GPA of 3.0, demonstrate public interest/public service experience.
-Current law students with strong writing and research skills, LEXIS proficiency and strong familiarity with the Blue Book, A Uniform System of Citation.
+Fellows must be currently enrolled in a degreed law program at an accredited college or university; maintain a minimum GPA of 3.0 and demonstrate public interest/public service experience.
+Current law students with strong writing and research skills, LEXIS proficiency and strong familiarity with the Blue Book, A Uniform System of Citation are highly desirable.